 1. Identify your Target Customers and their Needs

 The first step when marketing any product is to define the ideal customer.
-The marketing team should determine the organizations or individuals that require the SaaS product.
+The marketing team should determine the organisations or individuals that require the SaaS product.
 The team can then determine the customer personas.

 The process leads to distinct market segments that guide marketing activities.
 Some of the characteristics that the team or marketing agency should consider are demographics, influences, sources of information, and values.